Hydro One: History

 In 2002, an electricity market began operating.
 However, critics questioned, among other things, whether the market was truly competitive or could ever become competitive, given that an electricity grid is not a private good.
 Public dismay at an increase in prices led the government of Harris's successor, Ernie Eves, to freeze electricity prices for residential and small business consumers.
 This freeze was maintained after the Liberal Party of Dalton McGuinty replaced the PC government in 2003.
 The freeze was removed and prices were raised in April 2004, and have been increased again subsequently.

 In 2017, Hydro One agreed to acquire U.S. energy company Avista for CA$6.7 billion in cash.

 In 2018, the annual CA$6.2 million compensation paid to CEO Mayo Schmidt became a campaign issue in the 2018 Ontario election.
 Progressive Conservative Party leader Doug Ford promised to remove Schmidt if elected, although it was speculated that it would cost CA$10.7 million in severance payments under a clause of "change of control" in Schmidt's contract, which shareholders had approved in May.

 The PCs won the election and in July 2018, the newly elected government convinced CEO Mayo Schmidt to retire immediately.
 News reports indicated that Schmidt would receive a payment of CA$400,000 in lieu of continuing benefits and would also be entitled to receive incentive bonuses for previous years' achievements, Hydro One stock with a value of approximately CA$9 million.
 His annual pension was estimated as exceeding CA$160,000.
 The government and other major shareholders in Hydro One then began the process of appointing an entirely new board of directors after accepting the resignation of all previous members.
 The new Board is searching for a chief executive to replace Schmidt.
 In the interim, CFO Paul Dobson is serving as acting CEO.

 In December 2018 the Washington Utilities and Transportation Commission blocked the purchase of Avista, citing concerns about the independence of Hydro One from the provincial government.
 Hydro One paid Avista a $103 million termination fee.

+In March 2025, Hydro One Networks announced that it completed the acquisition of a 48% interest in the East-West Tie Limited Partnership, which owns the East-West Tie line, a 450-kilometre line between Wawa and Thunder Bay, for CAD 261 million.